chooklii/mealTracker/README.md

 - This is a React App with Express Backend used to track all of your meals.
 Add meals and data about them, if you eat a meal klick "eat" and the app will recommend you meals you have not eaten in a long time.

+Note: The Design of this Project is only optimised for mobile-phones, it works on Desktop as well but can look a bit strange at times.
 ## first Time:

 Basic Requirement: Install node.js and an mysql db, if you need help use Google Tutorials